FredericaWarren/base-wallet-collect/README.md

 If you change the contract address or network, review every place where contract configuration is used.

 Always test changes locally before deploying.

+Use caution when submitting write actions on Base mainnet.

+## Scripts